qctipconf/qctipconf.github.io/contact.md

 ### Sign up to Receive Notifications

-You can sign up via the below link to receive notifiactions of improtant events, such as when registration opens.
+You can sign up via the below link to receive notifications of important events, such as when registration opens.

 [Sign Up](https://forms.gle/F71sgY3am1UKYAck8)